 Amazon CloudWatch is AWS monitoring and management service which is designed for the purpose of maintaining the services and resources which are used.
 Particularly, this is designed for developers, site reliability engineers, IT managers, and system operators to make their life easier.

 But how does it help in AWS monitoring and managing our AWS services?
 It collects and displays the stats data, metrics, and insights on particular AWS services and your applications which lets you manage precisely what you want to manage.
-The collection data is in the form of logs, metrics and events for each AWS service and resource.
-Using CloudWatch you can create automated actions, troubleshooting is much easier, and optimize your applications by removing the factor increasing your applications latency.
+The collected data is in the form of logs, metrics, and events for each AWS service and resource.
+Using CloudWatch you can create automated actions, troubleshooting is much easier, and optimize your applications by removing the factor increasing your application’s latency.